cstrab/spreadsheet-db/README.md

 - [ ] Frontend:
     - [x] useGrid.ts - update handleUpdate bulkUpdateData case to predict backend ids after update (i.e. start from id=1 always since we will reset id count for the table), this will improve bulk update performance
     - [x] General - Add navigation bar with custom asset symbol and version number
-    - [ ] General - Incorporate links into navigation bar, main side link "Tables" with dropdown for table list
+    - [x] General - Incorporate links into navigation bar, main side link "Tables" with dropdown for table list
+    - [ ] useGrid.ts - Light cleanup of UI and styling
     - [ ] useGrid.ts - Update alert statements to modals
     - [ ] General - Additional error handling and logging
 - [ ] Backend: